 Q. How was the chorus devised?

-Q. What about timing between scenes and sung passages - play has a lot of costume changes as the principle actors play several characters.
+Q. What about the timing between scenes and sung passages - play has a lot of costume changes as the principal actors play several characters.

 JE Wanted the action to jump cut, wanted it to move very quickly to create tension.
 "And the boys were just brilliant at doing their quick changes."
 The play was written to be performed by three people so the chorus sequences would have been written to accommodate the costume changes.

 BW Jokingly commented "Didn't they just wear masks?" miming taking one mask off and putting on another.

 BC It's what interested me because I think Greek plays ask questions but they don't deliver answers, they aren't didactic, they aren't moral.
 There is clearly an interest in gender you get to play a man, a man pretending to be a woman and a woman although still a man and here's an actor (points to Ben) who plays a God who is a hermaphrodite who dresses as a woman but is a man.
 The female chorus is potent, active, antagonistic all adjectives you normally associate with men.

 BW It opens a landscape where everything and its opposite exists.
 Such a different world, we like things clear cut now.

 Q About the set design and its significance

 JE Represents three aspects: urban landscape (concrete looking slab stage), natural world (mounds of mud) and the surgical looking light is a cold clinical light - the organised world examining the natural world of Dionysus.
 It also moves during the performance to represent the passing of time.

 BC Contours of the mounds represent the skyline view from a theatre in Athens.
 (Poly said afterwards that she couldn't verify this.)